How to Organize NotebookLM Notebooks at Scale (2026)

 NotebookLM's source cap forces splits whether you planned for them or not.
 But source limits aren't the only reason to break a notebook apart.

-Split when you're approaching 80% of your source limit.
-On the free plan, that means 40 sources.
-On Plus, 240.
-Running right at the cap leaves no room for new sources without deleting existing ones, and deletion is permanent.
-There's no recycle bin.
+• You're near 80% of the source cap.
+That's 40 sources on Free, 80 on Plus, 240 on Pro.
+Running at the cap leaves no room for new sources, and deletion is permanent with no recycle bin.

-Split when team members need different access levels.
-NotebookLM's sharing is all-or-nothing per notebook.
-You can't give someone access to specific sources within a notebook.
-Separate notebooks let you control who sees what.
-Personal Gmail accounts can share a notebook with up to 50 users.
-Enterprise and Education accounts can share with an unlimited number of users within the same organization.
+• People need different access.
+Sharing is all-or-nothing per notebook, so separate notebooks let you control who sees what.
+Personal Gmail accounts can share with up to 50 users; Enterprise and Education accounts share with everyone in the organization.

 After splitting, keep related notebooks grouped with matching naming prefixes.
 "PROJ-A Research Sources" and "PROJ-A Analysis Notes" are obviously related.
 "Research V2" and "Notes Final" are not.